 Fed keeps rates unchanged but signals likelihood of another hike this year to fight inflation

+The U.S. Federal Reserve is set to hold its benchmark lending rate steady

-WASHINGTON (AP) — The Federal Reserve left its key interest rate unchanged Wednesday for the second time in its past three meetings, a sign that it’s moderating its fight against inflation as price pressures have eased.
-But Fed officials also signaled that they expect to raise rates once more this year.
+WASHINGTON (AP) — The Federal Reserve left its benchmark interest rate unchanged Wednesday for the second time in its past three meetings, a sign that it’s moderating its fight against inflation as price pressures have eased.

+The Fed’s policymakers also signaled that they expect to raise rates once more this year and envision their key rate staying higher in 2024 than most analysts had expected.

+But as their latest policy meeting ended, the 19 members of the Fed’s rate-setting committee conveyed growing optimism that they will manage to slow inflation to their 2% target without causing the deep recession that many economists had feared.
+It’s a hopeful scenario that economists call a “soft landing.”

-Consumer inflation has dropped from a year-over-year peak of 9.1% in June 2022 to 3.7%.
-Yet it’s still well above the Fed’s 2% target, and its policymakers made clear Wednesday that they aren’t close to declaring victory over the worst bout of inflation in 40 years.
-The Fed’s latest decision left its benchmark rate at about 5.4%, the result of 11 rate hikes it unleashed beginning in March 2022.
+The Fed’s latest decision kept its benchmark rate at about 5.4%, the result of the 11 rate increases it unleashed beginning in March 2022.
+Those rapid hikes, Powell said, now allow the central bank to take a more measured approach to its rate policy.

-The Fed’s hikes have significantly raised the costs of consumer and business loans.
-In fine-tuning its rate policies, the central bank is trying to guide the U.S. economy toward a tricky “soft landing” of cooling inflation without triggering a deep recession.

-The Fed’s decisions Wednesday underscored that even while its policymakers approach a peak in their benchmark rate, they intend to keep it at or near its high for a prolonged period.
-Besides forecasting another hike by year’s end, Fed officials now envision keeping rates high deep into 2024.
+“We’re taking advantage of the fact that we moved quickly in the past,” he said, to manage rates “a little more carefully now as we sort of find our way to the right level of restriction that we need to get inflation back down to 2%.”

-They expect to cut interest rates just twice next year, fewer than the four rate cuts they had predicted in June.
-They expect their key short-term rate to still be 5.1% at the end of 2024 — higher than it was from the 2008-2009 Great Recession until May of this year.
+Fed officials expect to cut interest rates just twice next year, fewer than the four rate cuts they had forecast in June.
+They predict that their key short-term rate will still be 5.1% at the end of 2024 — higher than it was from the 2008-2009 Great Recession until May of this year.

-The policymakers’ inclination to keep rates high for an extended period suggests that they remain concerned that inflation might not be falling fast enough toward their 2% target.
-The job market and the economy have remained resilient, confounding expectations that the Fed’s series of hikes would cause widespread layoffs and a recession.

-“The process of getting inflation sustainably down to 2% has a long way to go,” Chair Jerome Powell said at a news conference.
+Yet one reason they likely have reduced the number of expected rate cuts for 2024 is a positive one: They think a recession, which would require multiple rate cuts to aid the economy, is less likely to occur.

+“What we have right now is what’s still a very strong labor market that’s coming back into balance,” Powell said.
+“We’re making progress on inflation.
+Growth is strong.”

 In their new quarterly projections, the policymakers estimate that the economy will grow faster this year and next year than they had previously envisioned.
 They now foresee growth reaching 2.1% this year, up from a 1% forecast in June, and 1.5% next year, up from their previous 1.1% forecast.

-The approach to rate increases the Fed is now taking reflects an awareness among the officials that the risks to the economy of raising rates too high is growing.
-Previously, they had focused more on the risks of not doing enough to slow inflation.
+The approach to rate increases the Fed is now taking reflects an awareness that the risks to the economy of raising rates too high is growing.
+Previously, the officials had focused more on the risks of not doing enough to slow inflation.

 In generating sharply higher interest rates throughout the economy, the Fed has sought to slow borrowing — for houses, cars, home renovations, business investment and the like — to help ease spending, moderate the pace of growth and curb inflation.